microsoft/vscode-docs/docs/extensions/example-language-server.md

 To create a high-quality Language Server, we need to build a good test suite covering its functionalities.
 There are two common ways of testing Language Servers:

 - Unit Test: This is useful if you want to test specific functionalities in Language Servers by mocking up all the information being sent to it.
 VS Code's [HTML](https://github.com/Microsoft/vscode-html-languageservice) / [CSS](https://github.com/Microsoft/vscode-css-languageservice) / [JSON](https://github.com/Microsoft/vscode-json-languageservice) Language Servers take this approach to testing.
 The LSP npm modules itself use the approach.
 See [here](https://github.com/Microsoft/vscode-languageserver-node/blob/master/protocol/src/test/connection.test.ts) for some unit test written using the npm protocol module.
 - End-to-End Test: This is similar to [VS Code extension test](https://code.visualstudio.com/docs/extensions/testing-extensions).
 The benefit of this approach is that it runs the test by instantiating a VS Code instance with a workspace, opening the file, activating the Language Client / Server and running [VS Code commands](https://code.visualstudio.com/docs/extensionAPI/vscode-api-commands).
 This approach is superior if you have files, settings or dependencies (such as `node_modules`) which are hard or impossible to mock.
-The popular [Python](https://github.com/Microsoft/vscode-python) extension takes this approach.
+The popular [Python](https://github.com/Microsoft/vscode-python) extension takes this approach to testing.

 It is possible to do Unit Test in any testing framework of your choice.
 Here we describe how to do End-to-End testing for Language Server Extension.